americanexpress/one-app/docs/api/modules/App-Configuration.md

 }
 ```

-The `redirectAllowList` config option allows you to configure a list of domains that the server is allowed to redirect to.
+The `redirectAllowList` config option allows you to configure a list of domains that the server is allowed to redirect to when the [`abortComposeModules`](https://github.com/americanexpress/one-app/blob/5.x.x/docs/api/modules/Loading-Data.md?rgh-link-date=2023-07-11T20%3A52%3A18Z#holocron-module-configuration) option is used..
 Each URL in this list should include the protocol (`https://`).
 You can also provide wildcard matches (`*`) to allow any subdomain.
 Example:

 ```javascript